GSA/notifications-api/docs/data-storage.md

 Field-level encryption is used on these fields.

 Details on encryption schemes and algorithms can be found in [SC-28(1)](https://github.com/GSA/us-notify-compliance/blob/main/dist/system-security-plans/lato/sc-28.1.md)

+#### Note 3.

+Probably not PII, this is the country code of the phone.

 Data Retention Policy
 ---------------------